-These conditions apply for the 2024 Cadetship Competition only and are due for review in advance of any future competition.
+These conditions apply for the 2025 Cadetship Competition only and are due for review in advance of any future competition.

 This document is divided into two sections.
-Section 1 details the governing conditions, rules and qualifications required for the award of Cadetships in the Defence Force.
+Section 1 details the governing conditions, rules and qualifications required for the award of Cadetships in the Defence Forces.
 Section 2 contains general information on the various Cadetships on offer, together with details of pay and conditions of Cadets and Officers.

-Cadetships may be available in the following:
+Cadetships are available in the following: